pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 ```

 #### Response

-Hash with data to send with a publish call to trigger remote notifications for specified platforms.
+Hash suitable for publish, triggering remote notifications for specified platforms.

 #### Other examples